Shanghai Ballet (1989 Tour)

 Quebec City was fascinating, although I’d never consider moving there, the only language spoken is Quebec French, it also appears as if the Quebec French people dislike people who only speak English.
 It made communication very difficult.
 It also made shopping, eating, ordering room service, check-in and outs of the hotels etc… very, very hard and tedious.
 A lot of the time, I felt that the Quebec French did understand English, however refused to let on they did, just to secure their feeling that French should be the only language spoken.

-In Quebec, we had special difficulties due to this language problem.
+In Quebec, we had difficulties due to language problems.
 I had four translators on the tour; however, these were Chinese/English translators.
 So in Quebec I had to pick-up French translators, which meant double translation, and lots of time wasted.
 For example, when the Chinese lighting director was trying to focus a light (since he’s not union, he’s not allowed to do it himself), he would speak in Mandarin (with Shanghai dialect), this in turn would be translated to English, and then this in turn would be translated to Quebecouis French – so after several hours, you can imagine the confusion and slow progress.
-We were fortunate to find one Chinese/French/English translator, however I didn’t want to use him much, since he was supplied by the Chinese Embassy, and appeared to be more interested in ‘spying’ on the tour than translating.
-Often I would find him giving instruction to the Chinese that we did not request, or we would find him searching through dressing rooms during performances.
-Needless to say, I got rid of him as we left Quebec.

 After Quebec, and a tour of the old city, we headed back to Toronto, via coach again.
 This was an 8 hour drive, broken only with a fabulous lunch prepared by Kentucky Fried Chicken in Kingston.
 They had organized media coverage of our lunch, supplied us with KFC chicken, rice, and vegetables, a salad buffet, gifts, and drinks.
 Due to space limitations in the KFC store, the owner of the franchise had organized that we eat the KFC etc… in his neighboring restaurant!!
 During the lunch, which the franchise owner hosted, we all enjoyed seeing a number of collections of various objects that local restaurateurs wanted to show the Chinese.